 Copies of all documentation shall be given to the owner and made available to the code official upon request in accordance with Section C408.1.4.3

 C408.1.4.1 Commissioning progress report for code compliance.
 A preliminary report of commissioning test procedures and results shall be completed and certified by the certified commissioning professional or approved agency and provided to the building owner or owner's authorized agent.
 The report shall be organized with mechanical, lighting, service water heating and metering findings in separate sections to allow independent review.
-The report shall be identified as "Preliminary Commissioning Report" and shall identify:
+The report shall be identified as "Preliminary Commissioning Report," shall include the completed Commissioning Compliance Checklist, Figure C408.1.4.2, and shall identify:

 Itemization of deficiencies found during testing required by this code that have not been corrected at the time of report preparation.